Salesforce Summer ’25 Release Notes: What’s New & Why You Should Care?

 3. Flow Enhancements

-- New debugging interface
+- A new debugging interface

 - Enhanced loop controls